 Do you teach Spanish to children as well as adults?

 Cristina Navarrete Soria, Spanish teacher at La Dante:

 Of course we do.
 Here at La Dante, we teach Spanish using a communicative method, combining realia (objects from real life) and lots of songs and games to make learning much more fun.
 Our ten-week programme for children is designed to cover main topics such as animals, food, colours, numbers, members of family, clothes, etc. where children learn vocabulary and small sentences in context.
 I encourage and give confidence, they earn special points when they do well and the topics are always relevant to their lives and their world.

+So how would you structure a typical class?
 Cristina: Say, for example, that we are learning about animals: first, we listen to a couple of Spanish songs about animals to help children learn and remember the main vocabulary of the lesson.
 For every song, we learn the lyrics and some moves so we can sing and dance all together, because linking words with movements makes learning much easier and way more exciting.
 They have to dance and follow the teacher’s instructions, like clapping, move their feet, or shout Spanish words.
 Then, once the children are acquainted with the new words, we start to use them and consolidate them by playing games with farm-related toys and farm bingo.

 Our children are fully immersed in the Spanish language for the whole duration of the class, having a fun with other children of their age.
 The target language is spoken at all times.